huobazi/dackup/README.md

   -?|-h|--help  Show help information

 Commands:
-  gen           Generate a config file perform       Performing your backup by config
+  new           Generate a config file perform       Performing your backup by config

 Run 'dackup [command] --help' for more information about a command.